 By Makena Mezistrano

-As the Sephardic Studies Program looks forward to our Seattle Sephardic Legacies event on June 2nd, we have been gathering statistics about our digital library.
-Since its inception in 2012, the program has digitized over 400 published Ladino books.
-The program has also scanned many handwritten letters that create a valuable record of Soletreo, the nearly obsolete Sephardic Hebrew script, as well as many photographs that create a vibrant portrait of Sephardic life in the 20th century.
+Since its inception in 2012, the Sephardic Studies Program has digitized over 400 published Ladino books.
+The program has also scanned many handwritten letters that create a valuable record of soletreo, the nearly obsolete Sephardic Hebrew script, as well as many photographs that create a vibrant portrait of Sephardic life in the 20th century.

 The books in our library come from all over the world, chiefly from the Sephardic hubs of Istanbul, Izmir and Salonika, but also from more unexpected locales like Vienna and Bulgaria.
 We have digitized over 60 prayer books and nearly 40 history books.
 One of the most impressive groups includes over 140 novels—some are translated from French, others are original compositions in Ladino.
 The varied topics show that Ladino-speaking communities were well-read, intellectually diverse, and cared deeply about maintaining the Sephardic tradition for perpetuity through printed books.